idMJA/youtube-trusted-session-generator/README.md

 ## Token Management

-- Tokens are automatically refreshed every 30 seconds in normal mode
+- Tokens are automatically refreshed every 30 seconds in normal mode (configurable via REFRESH_INTERVAL env variable)
 - Tokens can be force-refreshed using the `/update` endpoint
 - The API provides a `forceUpdate` option to bypass caching
 - Multi-threading is used for faster token generation